-Example 1

-An example demonstrating how you have led and managed others to develop, manage and deliver an impactful solution for your client.
+Example 1 Example 2 An example demonstrating how you have led and managed others to develop, manage and deliver an impactful solution for your client.
+An example demonstrating how you have integrated your own specialism with others to deliver an impactful solution for your client.
 This first example focuses on your leadership and management - one of the key characteristics that define successful management consultants is their ability to lead and manage effectively.
+This second example focuses on the client operating environment.
+To be a trusted advisor, you are expected to hold up to date technical and functional knowledge in your specialist area and appropriately apply these in the delivery of your client solutions.